Heavenly Daze: Production notes

 Heavenly Daze was filmed on June 23–26, 1947; it was remade in 1955 as Bedlam In Paradise, using ample stock footage.
 The title is a play on "heavenly days," a popular catch-phrase from radio program Fibber McGee and Molly.

-In the 1940s, the supernatural was a popular fantasy film genre of the departed coming back to assist the living such as Here Comes Mr Jordan, A Matter of Life and Death, Wonder Man, It’s A Wonderful Life, and Columbia's Mr. Jordan sequel Down to Earth.
+In the 1940s, the supernatural fantasy film genre trope of the departed coming back to assist the living was popular one to use in film, such as in Here Comes Mr Jordan, A Matter of Life and Death, Wonder Man, It’s A Wonderful Life, and Columbia's Mr. Jordan sequel Down to Earth.
 The Tom and Jerry series also reworked parts of Heavenly Daze the following year in Heavenly Puss.

 Larry asks why anyone would want a fountain pen that would write under whipped cream.
 Moe responds that people might be in a desert where they would not be able to write under water.
 This refers to the first ball point pen being introduced by Milton Reynolds in 1945 that was a bestseller.
 It was sold for $10 with the slogan "It writes under water."

 Among the stops the train to Earth makes is Cucamonga.
 This is a reference to the famous running gag on The Jack Benny Program in which a train stops at "Anaheim, Azusa and Cuc.....amonga."

 A gag in the film's script called for a fountain pen to be thrown into the middle of Larry's forehead.
 The pen was to be thrown on a wire and into a small hole in a tin plate fastened to Larry's head.
 However, due to a miscalculation on the part of the special effects department, the sharp pen point punctured Larry's skin, leaving a gash in his forehead.
 In a fit of rage, Moe chased director Jules White around the set because White had promised that the gag would be harmless.